 Growing hawthorn plants comes with its share of problems because they are susceptible to a number of diseases, including apple scab, fire blight, leaf spots, leaf blights, and several types of rust.
 Some of the diseases are potentially fatal and they leave the foliage and twigs looking tattered by the end of the season.
 If you decide to grow a hawthorn tree, look for a disease resistant variety such as ‘Winter King’ or ‘Washington’ hawthorn.

 Types of Hawthorn

 There are so many different types of hawthorn trees that it’s difficult to choose just one.
 Here are a few to consider:

 - Crataegus crus-galli var. inermis is commonly called thornless cockspur hawthorn.
-It has a lovely orange-red fall color and three-inch clusters of white flowers that bloom in spring.
+It has a lovely orange-red fall color and 3 inch (8 cm.) clusters of white flowers that bloom in spring.

 - C. laevigata ‘Crimson Cloud’ is an English hawthorn with bright red flowers and fine-textured leaves.

 - C. phaenopyrum, called Washington hawthorn, is more disease resistant than most.
 The leaves go through a succession of color changes and the flowers are bright white.

 Hawthorn trees need full sun and well-drained soil.
 They tolerate almost any type of soil and variations in pH.